AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

   - invalid project name: `Project <PROJECT_NAME> not found: Please make sure the project exists.`
   - invalid task name: `Task <TASK_NAME> not found: Please make sure the task exists`

+### Set Project Status : `set status of Project`

+sets the status of a project as finished or unfinished

+Format: `set status <STATUS> project <PROJECT_NAME>`

+- The specified project name must exist in the project list.
+- The project status can either be `done` or `undone`

+Examples:

+- `set status done project CS2103T Duke Chatbot Project`

+Expected output:

+- Successful status update: `Project <PROJECT_NAME> is set as <STATUS>`
+- Failed commands: `Project <PROJECT_NAME> not found: Please make sure the project exists.`
+- `Status was entered incorrectly.`

 ### Set Task Status : `set status of Task`

 sets the status of a task as completed or incomplete.